 Studies suggest that evaluating the sentinel nodes in cases of breast cancer, melanoma, cervical cancer, and head and neck cancers such as thyroid cancer can indicate if extensive surgery is necessary.
 If no cancer is found, the more extensive lymph node dissection is not needed.

 “We are removing sentinel nodes in the majority of endometrial cancer cases,” explained Dr. Andrew Berchuck, MD, a gynecologic oncologist at Duke.
-“Only about five to 10 percent of early endometrial cancers have” cancer that has spread to the lymph nodes."
+“Only about 5 to 10% of early endometrial cancers have” cancer that has spread to the lymph nodes."
 When the risk of cancer spreading to the lymph nodes is higher, a full lymph node dissection may be necessary.
 There is enough data on sentinel node procedures to show it is accurate, he said.
 "We have completed hundreds of these cases and have a wealth of experience.
 If those nodes are negative, it is highly unlikely that there are positive nodes elsewhere.
 You can spare the patients from undergoing a full node dissection, and lower their risk for lymphedema, blood loss, and other complications.”

 Ask Your Doctor about Sentinel Node Biopsy for Endometrial Cancer